bitsofcotton/pbear/README.md

 This could exclude the firmware infection after using some of the computers nor hardware/firmware supply chain attacks whether the supplier supports they're correct or not.

+Either there exists fwupd around linux commands, this could also exclude some of the infection matters.

 # Little Tips (2)
 If we write the binary to some storage especially eg. micro-SD then hexdump with some another simplified *TRUSTED* hardwares, we can exclude the main machine thick stacked layers infection by reading them by our eyes.